+The composition of the Audit Committee meets with the requirements of the UK Corporate Governance Code (April 2016) and is reviewed regularly.
 All committee members during the year were independent non-executive directors in accordance with the Code.
-The members have been selected to provide the wide range of financial and commercial expertise necessary to fulfil the committee's duties; Tony Osbaldiston and Chris Holt are chartered accountants.
+The members have been selected to provide the wide range of financial and commercial expertise necessary to fulfil the committee's duties.
+Tony Osbaldiston and Chris Holt are chartered accountants.

-By invitation, there were a number of other regular attendees including the Group finance director, Group financial controller and the internal and external auditors.
-The chief executive officer and the Group legal director and Company secretary also attended each meeting by invitation.
+By invitation, there were a number of other regular attendees including internal and external auditors.
+Alan Dunsmore, Adam Semple and Mark Sanderson also attended each meeting by invitation.

 Meetings are held at least three times per annum and additional meetings may be requested by the external auditor.
-The committee met on four occasions during the year.
+The committee met on three occasions during the year.

 The primary function of the committee is to assist the board in fulfilling its oversight responsibilities.
 This includes reviewing the financial reports and other financial information before publication.
 The committee assists the board in achieving its obligations under the Code in areas of risk management and internal control, focusing particularly on areas of compliance with legal requirements, accounting standards and the Listing Rules (Listing Authority Rules for companies listed on the London Stock Exchange), and ensuring that an effective system of internal financial and non-financial controls is maintained.

 The committee also reviews the accounting and financial reporting processes, along with reviewing the roles of and effectiveness of the external auditor.
 The ultimate responsibility for reviewing and approving the annual report remains with the board.

 The responsibility of the committee principally falls into the following areas:

 - To monitor the integrity of the financial statements and formal announcements and to review significant financial reporting judgements.

 - To review the Group's internal financial and non-financial controls and risk management.